Posted on

 ‘Talking to a New Partner’ – Come to an Event That Will Give You Confidence (and Information)

-We run these days to help you develop confidence, information, skills – and to meet others in the same boat.
+We run these days to help you develop confidence, information, skills to talk to a new partner – and to meet others in the same boat.

 Continue reading ‘Talking to a New Partner’ – Come to an Event That Will Give You Confidence (and Information)